Symmetry breaking at a topological phase transition

-Here we show that ergodicity breaking at the BKT transition~\cite{Faulkner2015TSFandErgodicityBreaking} induces a low-temperature divergence (with system size) of the symmetry-restoring timescale on which the phase of the $U(1)$ order parameter ergodically explores $(-\pi, \pi]$, leading to the mean phase converging to an arbitrary value with vanishingly small fluctuations in the thermodynamic limit (for a model system with Brownian dynamics).
-This limit is singular because taking the long-time limit of the phase fluctuations before the thermodynamic limit returns its expected value, while inverting the order of the limits returns zero.
-Moreover, the phase fluctuations are asymptotically smaller than the expected norm in the thermodynamic limit.
-This explicitly demonstrates that the $U(1)$ order parameter arbitrarily chooses a well-defined direction in the thermodynamic limit, providing a theoretical framework for experimental $U(1)$ phase fluctuations being negligible compared to the expected norm at arbitrarily large system size, and thus for symmetry breaking to the thermodynamic limit.
-This is an example of \emph{general symmetry breaking}, which broadens the definition to encompass all phenomena -- both spontaneous symmetry breaking and the above experimental anomalies -- that result in the phase fluctuations going to zero in the thermodynamic limit while being asymptotically smaller than the expected norm.
-The singular limit similarly reflects, therefore, measurable discrepancies between experimental observations and predictions of the Boltzmann model in zero field.
-These results demonstrate an interplay between topology and symmetry, parting with orthodox theory in the form of a topological phase transition that does in fact break symmetry, but outside the elegant yet restrictive definition of spontaneous symmetry breaking.
-This provides a model for symmetry-restoring timescales across a wide and diverse array of experimental systems.
-We also introduce the concept of long-time phase correlation and infer from earlier work~\cite{Archambault1997MagneticFluctuations,Bramwell1998Universality} that the expected norm does not reach its thermodynamic value of zero at arbitrarily large system size.
-A very recent renormalisation-group analysis of $U(1)$ phase fluctuations in BKT magnetic films~\cite{Venus2022RenormalizationGroup} further enhances the timeliness of this article.
+Here we show that topological nonergodicity in the low-temperature BKT phase~\cite{Faulkner2015TSFandErgodicityBreaking} induces asymptotically slow directional mixing of the $U(1)$ order parameter, reflecting its phase fluctuations going to zero in the thermodynamic limit (for a model system with Brownian spin dynamics).
+Moreover, the phase fluctuations are asymptotically smaller than the expected norm.
+This explicitly demonstrates that the $U(1)$ order parameter arbitrarily chooses some well-defined direction in the thermodynamic limit, providing a theoretical framework for negligible $U(1)$ phase fluctuations compared to the strictly decreasing expected norm in arbitrarily large experimental BKT systems, and thus for broken symmetry to the thermodynamic limit throughout the low-temperature BKT phase.
+This is an example of \emph{general symmetry breaking}, which broadens the definition to encompass all phenomena that result in directional (phase) fluctuations going to zero in the thermodynamic limit while being asymptotically smaller than the expected norm (these are the only requirements for broken symmetry, and are fulfilled by cases of spontaneous symmetry breaking as the expected norm is nonzero in the thermodynamic limit).
+This framework is also described by a singular thermodynamic limit because taking the long-time limit of the phase fluctuations before the thermodynamic limit returns their expected value, while inverting the order of the limits returns zero.
+These results demonstrate an interplay between topology and symmetry, parting with orthodox theory in the form of a topological phase transition that does in fact break symmetry, but outside the elegant yet restrictive definition of spontaneous symmetry breaking (we stress that symmetry breaking is typically absent at topological phase transitions, but that these results provide the community with a single counterexample).
+This provides a model for directional mixing timescales across the wide and diverse array of experimental BKT systems.
+We also introduce the concept of long-time directional stability and infer from earlier work~\cite{Tobochnik1979MonteCarlo,Archambault1997MagneticFluctuations,Bramwell1998Universality} that the expected norm does not reach its thermodynamic value of zero at arbitrarily large system size.
+A very recent renormalization-group analysis of $U(1)$ phase fluctuations in BKT magnetic films~\cite{Venus2022RenormalizationGroup} further enhances the timeliness of this article.